 - 1. Affirm in the narrative that required partners negotiated infrastructure and shared local service delivery system costs specific to the applicable program year for both comprehensive one-stop centers and any affiliate or specialized centers designated by the local workforce board. - 2.
-Clearly identify in the narrative the time period for which the Infrastructure Funding Agreement is effective; e.g., July 1, 2018 through June 30, 2019. - 3.
-Specify in the narrative whether the budget submitted represents and interim or final budget agreement. - 4.
+Clearly identify in the narrative the time period for which the Infrastructure Funding Agreement is effective; e.g., July 1, 2019 through June 30, 2020. - 3.
+Specify in the narrative whether the budget submitted represents an interim or final budget agreement. - 4.
 Describe in the narrative the agreed-upon method that each partner will contribute as a proportionate share of costs to support the services and operations of the local service delivery system. - 5.
-Pending additional State or Federal policy or guidance about affiliate centers, affirm in the narrative that each required partner meets the minimum FTE commitment of .25 FTEs in each comprehensive one-stop center and if agreed upon by all partners each designated affiliate site. - a.
-If a required partner commits to less than .25 FTEs in any service location, then provide a rationale in the narrative and state the agreed-upon FTE commitment, which will be reviewed at the State level on a case-by-case basis. - 6.
+Affirm in the narrative that each required partner meets the minimum FTE commitment of .25 FTEs in each comprehensive one-stop center and each designated affiliate site. - a.
+If a required partner commits to less than .25 FTEs in any service location, then a waiver must be submitted using the waiver request form included in the Report of Outcomes template (Appendix G of the Governor's Guidelines Revision 3). - 6.
 Describe in the narrative whether and which staff will be cross-trained to provide services on behalf of another required partner. - a.
-For each required partner providing cross-trained staff to deliver services on behalf of another partner, confirm how the contributing partner's infrastructure cost allocations will be reduced in correlation with the number of FTEs that will be cross-trained to provide another partner's programs. - 7.
-Affirm in the narrative that the local workforce board will ensure that a designated entity will reconcile budgeted to actual shared costs in the Infrastructure Funding Agreement at least semi-annually. - Specify the entity designated by the local workforce board responsible for conducting the reconciliation, and - b.
-Specify how frequently the reconciliation of budgeted to actual costs will occur. - 8.
-Complete an "Outcome Report for Annual Budget Negotiations for PY18," and submit the completed form with a draft Infrastructure Funding Agreement to the individual designated by the Governor by April 15, 2018 - 9.
-Submit a signed version of this amended Section 12 of the MOU with an agreed-upon one-stop operating budget to the individual designated by the governor by June 30, 2018. - 10.
+For each required partner providing cross-trained staff to deliver services on behalf of another partner, confirm how the contributing partner's shared cost allocations will be reduced in correlation with the number of FTEs that will be cross-trained to provide another partner's programs.

+- 7. Complete an "Outcome Report for Annual Budget Negotiations for PY19 (Appendix Item G of the Governor's Guidelines Revision 3)" and submit the completed form with a draft one-stop operating budget to the individual designated by the Governor by April 15, 2019. - 8.
+Submit the following to the individual designated by the Governor by June 30, 2019: - a.
+Amended Section 6 - b.
+Amended Section 12 - c.
+Any other sections of the MOU that are amended - d.
+One-stop operating budget - e.
+All required partner signatures - f.
+Cover Page for Submittal of MOU Amendments and Annual One-Stop Operating Budgets (Appendix Item H of the Governor's Guidelines Revision 3) - 9.
 Using the table provided below, include the following additional financial information for each required program partner: - i.
-Each required program partner's total cash contribution toward its proportionate share of infrastructure and local service delivery system costs for PY 2018; and - ii.
+Each required program partner's total cash contribution toward its proportionate share of infrastructure and local service delivery system costs for PY 2019; and - ii.
 The dollar amount of a 10% variance from each partner's total cash contribution in the case that actual costs exceed budgeted costs.